Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 4. Imaging tests (X-rays and CT scans)

-Your healthcare provider will also ask you about your medication and disease history to diagnose and prescribe according to your medical condition.
+Your healthcare provider will also ask about your medication and disease history to diagnose and prescribe according to your medical condition.

 Treatment of Mucus in Stool